 The second group of exchanges are decentralized exchanges.
 A decentralized exchange (or a “DEX”, for short), do not store funds for its users.
 Rather, deals are made through smart contracts and atomic swaps so that currency never passes through the hands of an escrow service – it’s just peer-to-peer.

-The five decentralized exchanges with the highest user score in our Cryptocurrency Exchange List are currently:
+The four decentralized exchanges with the highest user score in our Cryptocurrency Exchange List are currently:

 More in line with Satoshi Nakamoto’s vision

 Many people argue that centralized exchanges are in contrast to what Satoshi Nakamoto (credited as the creator of Bitcoin) wanted to achieve.
 Part of Satoshi’s vision was namely to achieve a society where we can send and receive money without any third party (like a big bank) in between.
 Centralized exchanges are – like big banks – a third party in between.

 This – that decentralized exchanges are more in line with Satoshi Nakamoto’s and the anarcho-capitalist’s vision of a trustless peer-to-peer system – has fuelled the growth of decentralized exchanges.